hapax/hapax.github.io/research.md

 - [*The inflationary spectrum*]({{ hapax.github.io
   }}/assets/inflation-notes.pdf) (2016).
 If you want phenomenological
   constraints for your crazy pet GUT, you could do worse than go outside with a microwave camera and look at the night sky.
-Brief notes on scalar and tensor perturbations in cosmological inflation.
+Seminar talk on perturbations in cosmological inflation.